Imokut/Imokut/README.md

 - 👋 Hi, I’m @Imokut
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on making analysis and visualizations and pipelines with python frameworks and libraries
+- 💞️ I’m looking to collaborate on deep learning with TensorFlow.
+I also make analysis and visualizations with python frameworks and libraries
 - 📫 How to reach me @
 - ✉️ : imokutofficial@gmail.com
 - Google Dev: https://g.dev/Imokut